Big Six reviews

 Which? verdict on British Gas

-Customers consider it poor value for money – only British Gas and Npower received this rating – although its standard variable tariff is actually the cheapest among the Big Six suppliers, for some of 2018, however it now is closed to new customers and limited by the price cap.
+Customers consider it poor value for money – only British Gas and Npower received this rating – although its standard variable tariff was the cheapest among the Big Six suppliers, for some of 2018, however it now is closed to new customers and limited by the price cap.

-That doesn’t mean it’s a cheap tariff, though: our research over the past year found that you can often save £200 or more by switching from this tariff to the cheapest deal on the market.
-Plus, for some of the year, it didn’t sell any cheaper tariffs.
+That doesn’t mean it’s a cheap tariff, though: our research over the past year found that you can often save £250 or more by switching from this tariff to the cheapest deal on the market.

-Our survey found that more than two thirds of British Gas customers have been with it for more than five years.
+Our survey found that around two thirds (59%) of British Gas customers have been with it for more than five years.
 But loyalty doesn’t equate to high satisfaction levels.

 British Gas customer service